 Diversity Solidarity and Empowerment Group

-- This support group is intended for self-identified BIPOC students as an opportunity to center the healing of our individual and collective racial trauma in solidarity and supportive community.
-The purpose of this group is to build support and solidarity it is not a therapy group.
+- This support group is intended for self-identified BIPOC students as an opportunity to build support and solidarity it is not a therapy group.
 Each session is intended to hold space for vulnerability and conversation as we endeavor to unpack the complexities of racial trauma.

 - Please email firstname.lastname@example.org to join.